-Sisters Celebrate The Ladies’ Uplift Circle 85th
+Sisters Celebrate The Ladies’ Uplift Circle 85th Anniversary

 By Sister Terri Bravo